gavv/gavv.github.io/content/business.md

 It is a growing, completely open-source ecosystem for real-time audio streaming, including libraries, tools, streaming daemons, sound server modules / virtual devices, and end-user apps.

-I provide personal contract-based services including:
+Our team provides professional services, including:

 - Turnkey or custom solutions built on Roc Streaming ecosystem
 - Development of specific features